OAKO-UCONN/21_HW_Google_Books_Search/README.md

 This is an application that uses API to connect to google and search books online.
 Work in progress.

-# Getting Started with DineNow
+# Getting Started with Google Books Search
 1: Install node.js if you have not already.
 2: Open with any terminal or integrated terminal in Vscodium/Vscode.